retransmit/prism-docs/docs/webSocket/authentication.md

           quoteservice: {
             type: "http" as "http",
             url: "http://localhost:6666/quotes",
-          }}}}}};
+          },
+        },
+      },
+    },
+  },
+};
 ```

+Drop can also optionally send a message before disconnecting.
+Just use `{ drop: true, message: "Bad password." }`.

-If onConnect is defined in configuration, the connection is not initialized until the first message is received from the user and evaluated.
-If the connection is not dropped, subsequent messages from the client do not flow through the onConnect handler.
+If the connection is not dropped in the onConnect handler, subsequent messages from the client will not flow through the onConnect handler.